topkecleon/telegram-bot-bash/doc/6_reference.md

 ----

-### Manage Webhooks
+### Manage webhook
-Bashbot default mode is to poll Telegram server for updates.
-Telegram offers the more efficient webhook method to deliver updates.
+Bashbot default mode is to poll Telegram server for updates, but Telegram offers webhook as a more efficient method to deliver updates also.

+*Important*: Before using webhook your server must be setup to receive and process updates from Telegram!
-I recommend to use webhook with `bin/any_command.sh` to test and setup functionality, see also [webhook example](../example/webhook)
+I recommend to use webhook with a test bot first.
+[Webhook examples](../examples/webhook)

 ##### get_webhook_info
-`get_webhook_info` get current webhook status for your bot, e.g. url, waiting updates, last error.
+`get_webhook_info` get current status of webhook for your bot, e.g. url, waiting updates, last error.

 *usage:*  get_webhook_info